 - Created by Terry Stone, this info-graphic provides a brief summary of what non-profits can and cannot do.

-- Created by Tanya Witt for the Los Angeles LGBT Center's Senior Mobilization Squad, this power point raining will take you through basic advocacy and lobby guidelines.
+- Created by Tanya Tassi for the Los Angeles LGBT Center's Senior Mobilization Squad, this power point training will take you through basic advocacy and lobby guidelines.

 - 93% of LGBT Community Centers engage in public education and advocacy to influence public policy.